justdesigncoop/justdesigncoop.github.io/_pages/projects.md

 ---
 ### Project Application

-Would you like to partner with or hire Just Design?
+Would you like to partner with or hire JustDesign?
 Please visit our [project application form](https://goo.gl/forms/SHmwcbBfFthNbcB82).

 The form just the first part of a longer conversation about your goals, your abilities, and your ideas for partnership or projects.